MileHacker Logo

 Lute & Violin Making

 Füssen also has an unique history as an European center for lute and violin making.
 From the 16th century, master luthiers from Füssen established workshops across Europe.
 They created instruments renowned for their craftsmanship.
-This tradition thrived for centuries, influencing the village's economy and reputation.
+This tradition thrived for hundreds of years, influencing the municipality's economy and reputation.
 The Museum of Füssen dedicates a section to this history, displaying instances of these fine instruments.
 This craft heritage broadens Füssen’s heritage identity.

 Royal Legacy: Ludwig II & His Castles